"Our church never sounded so good singing as they did last night. Thank you."

 Experiences & Experiments

-I earned a minor in music from the University of North Carolina at Greensboro, and hold a Masters of Divinity (M.Div.) from Union Theological Seminary in New York City where I concentrated in Worship & the Arts.
-I've also benefitted from a diversity of song leadership trainings, and have over a decade of experience planning liturgies and leading worship for churches, retreats, festivals, and religious conferences.
-Drawing from all these resources, I approach music and liturgy from a number of different levels: theologically, psychologically/spiritually, historically, artistically, and culturally.
+I studied music at the University of North Carolina at Greensboro, and hold a Masters of Divinity (M.Div.) from Union Theological Seminary in New York City where I focused the bulk of my research in theology and the arts.
+I've also benefitted from several song leader trainings, and have over a decade of experience planning liturgy and worship for churches, retreats, festivals, and religious conferences all over the country.
+Drawing on all of these influences, I always approach music and liturgy from a variety of angles: theological, musical/artistic, psychological/spiritual, historical, and cultural.
 I love to design meaningful and multivalent rituals that speak to particular communities, denominations, church seasons, scriptural themes, and spiritual intentions.
 Click on the video below to learn more about Union's unique ecumenical approach to liturgy and worship:

 In addition to planning liturgies, I've been honored to lead congregational singing and facilitate prayer and worship in Episcopal, Roman Catholic, Presbyterian, Methodist, Lutheran, UCC/Congregational, Quaker, Baptist, Evangelical, UU, and interfaith contexts.
 I've also been a part of several creative and unique worship experiences and experiments, including: